1129Papadeb/RouteFinding_System/README.md

 ## 🌟 Overview

-The Leon Evacuation System is a web-based application designed to help emergency responders and local government units plan optimal evacuation routes during disasters.
+The SAFE Route (Smart Alert and Fast Evacuation with Rerouting Technology) is a web-based application designed to help emergency responders and local government units plan optimal evacuation routes during disasters.
 The system combines advanced pathfinding algorithms with real-world road conditions to recommend the safest and most efficient evacuation paths.

 ### Key Technologies